santureddy/AWS-SAA-C02-Course/README.md

 Default for boot volumes and should be the default for data volumes.
 Can only be attached to one EC2 instance at a time.

+**GP3** volume starts with standard of 3000 IOPS & 125MB/s and is 20% cheaper than GP2
+At extra cost performance can  be pushed to 16000 IOPS or 1,000 MB/s manually.
+Can be used for virtual desktops, medium sized databases, low latency interactive apps, boot volumes.

-#### Provisioned IOPS SSD (io1)
+#### Provisioned IOPS SSD (io1/2)

+With io1/2/BlockExpress IOPS can be adjusted independently of size and are designed for super high performance situations with low latency and consistency.

 You pay for capacity and the IOPs set on the volume.
 This is good if your volume size is small but need a lot of IOPS.

-50:1 IOPS to GiB Ratio
+50:1 IOPS to GiB Ratio for io1 , for io2 it is 500IOPS/GB and 1000 IOPS/GB for blockexpress.
-64,000 is the max IOPS per volume assuming 16 KiB I/O.
+64,000 is the max IOPS per volume assuming 16 KiB I/O ( 4 x GP2/3) and 1000 MB/s throughput.

+With io2 blockexpress we can achieve 256000 IOPS per volume and 4000 MB/s throughput.

 Good for latency sensitive workloads such as mongoDB.
 Multi-attach allows them to attach to multiple EC2 instances at once.